KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 ### Transfer restriction override

-Some contracts have transfer restrictions — role-gated, paused, or soulbound by design.
+Some contracts have transfer restrictions... role-gated, paused, or soulbound by design.
 LIFEBOAT detects these via `estimateGas` revert and skips them.
 There is no override.
 The contract's rules are the rules.

 Do not build "force transfer" logic.
 It cannot work.
 The restriction lives inside the contract on-chain.
 No external tool can bypass it.